Snagga86/ZENIT/Readme.md

     - Whenever you setup an event listener in a state always make sure to remove it properly in the states `exitFunction()` function.

 3. **Processors**
    - Processors are made to collect a number of redundant functionalities that are required often and thus injected to the respective state that uses it.
 At the moment these include the `chat-processor`, `emotion-processor`, `gesture-posture-processor`, and `speech-processor`.
-These processors are designed to emit specific events that can be listened to, such as e.g..
+These processors are designed to emit specific events that can be listened to, such as e.g.:
    ```js
     this.gesturePostureProcessor.gesturePostureEvent.on('ClosestBodyDistance', this.closestBodyRecognition.bind(this));
     this.speechProcessor.speechEvent.on('FinalResult', this.finalResultHandler.bind(this));